What are the benefits of becoming an Independent Director?

 At the top end of the spectrum, the pay is extremely high.

-Here is some information that I found on their earnings from 2015 article.
-The ‘he’ (below) refers to OP Bhatt, who sits on the boards of many leading and high-profile companies in India.
+Here is some information on the earnings of a senior independent director who sits on the boards of many leading and high-profile companies in India.

 Earnings as an ID